stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 have been a temple or monastery.
 Some phosphorescent fish inside it gave the small round windows an aspect of shining, and Carter did not blame the sailors much for their fears.
 Then by the watery moonlight he noticed an odd high monolith in the middle of that central court, and saw that something was tied to it.
-And when after getting a telescope from the captain&rsquo;s cabin he saw that that bound thing was a sailor in the silk robes of Oriab, head downward and without any eyes, he was glad that a rising breeze soon took the ship ahead to more healthy parts of the sea.
+And when after getting a telescope from the captain's cabin he saw that that bound thing was a sailor in the silk robes of Oriab, head downward and without any eyes, he was glad that a rising breeze soon took the ship ahead to more healthy parts of the sea.